-Users with proficiency in a set of tools or a game set can add their proficiency bonus to checks made with that set of tools or that gaming set (see ).
+Users with proficiency in a set of tools or a game set can add their proficiency bonus to checks made with them (see Proficiency).
 Different tools have different functions, and in some cases they can be used for crafting items during downtime (see Downtime, earlier in this guide) or for other purposes closely related to adventuring.
 The exact contents of most of these kits is left to your imagination.

 For the table listing tools and gaming sets, including their prices, see page 154 of the Player’s Handbook.
 For more information on what you can do with specific tools, see pages 78-85 of Xanathar’s Guide to Everything.

 The Player’s Handbook lists 17 types of artisan’s tools, and you could imagine more if you gave them some thought.
-The individual types aren’t detailed beyond their name in the Player’s Handbook, but Xanathar’s Guide to Everything explores each in detail, even suggesting some example uses for each set of tools.
+The individual types aren’t detailed beyond their name in the Player’s Handbook, but Xanathar’s Guide to Everything explores each in detail, even suggesting some example uses for each set.

 Beyond the options listed in Xanathar’s Guide to Everything, the only use for artisan tools that has published rules is downtime activities.
-You can craft items using appropriate tools, or you can Work by magic an intelligence check with the tools.
+You can craft items using appropriate tools, or you can Work by making an intelligence check with them.
 Your Dungeon Master might try to incorporate your tool proficiencies into the game, but it’s hard to use calligrapher’s supplies in a dungeon.